 Fluorescent lamps come in all shapes and sizes, but they all work on the same basic principle: An electric current stimulates mercury atoms, which causes them to release ultraviolet photons.
 These photons in turn stimulate a phosphor, which emits visible light photons.
 At the most basic level, that's all there is to it!

-To learn more about this remarkable technology, including descriptions of various lamp designs, check out the links on the next page.
+To learn more about this remarkable technology, including descriptions of various lamp designs, check out the links below.